thalhamerb/remote-scheduler/README.md

 ```

 The queue name created on the AMQP message broker is a combination of a <prefix>.<job name>
-By default the prefix = org.hammertech, but can be changed by defining the following property
+By default the prefix = org.hammertech.remote-scheduler, but can be changed by defining the following property
-in the Remote Scheduler service and the client service.
+in the Remote Scheduler service and the client services.
 Also the min and max number of consumers
 to process job messages can be overriden.

 ```
 org:
   hammertech:
     remote-scheduler:
-      queue-name-prefix: org.hammertech
+      queue-name-prefix: org.hammertech.remote-scheduler
 ```

-Also the min and max number of consumers to process job messages in the client service
+The min and max number of consumers to process job messages in the client service
 can be overriden.
 Below are the defaults

 ```